Franatrtur/My/README.md

 A collection of my scipts helping me develop in JS and PHP.
 Currently includes only MyCrypto in js.
 I would like to point out that I'm only 14 and new to programming,
-however I'm not scared to publish this even though everyone says don't roll your own.
+however I'm not scared to publish this even though everyone says "don't roll your own crypto".

 ## MyCrypto.js
 ### About
 A Script including extended CRC hash and my own cipher MCS (my ciphering system).
 MCS is a 128bit cipher similar to AES.
-Its primary purpose is fun, although it should be highly secure,
+Its primary purpose was just to test my programming abilities,
-for serious things I would recommend libraries like libsodium/cryptojs.
+although it should be highly secure, for serious things I would recommend libraries like libsodium/cryptojs.
 ### Usage:
 #### Simple string encryption/decryption:
 Cbc mode and Pkcs7 padding will be used by default.